no-code-comments/SJTU-UMJI-Course-Files/VP141 Physics Lab I/Uncertainty/Uncertainty tutorial.md

 <img src="images\1.png" style="zoom:50%;" />

-Sometimes, the uncertainty is very small, the data points will become a cross
+Sometimes, the uncertainty is very small, and then the data points will become a cross

 <img src="images\2.png" style="zoom:50%;" />